Kcstills17/Launch-School-101-Lesson1/RB175/CMS/data/about.md

-<h1>Ruby is super abstract in easy to take in as an english speaker.
-Awesome!</h1>
+                        <h1>Ruby is super abstract in easy to take in as an english speakr.
+Awesome.</h1>